jly0Tech/jly0Tech/README.md

 Outside of work, I continue developing my technical skills through my IT homelab.
-Using Oracle VirtualBox, I create virtual machines to gain hands-on experience with Windows Server 2025, including configuring Networking setting, joining Windows 11 Pro to domain controller (Windows Server 2025), setting up Group Policy Objects, DHCP, and DNS servers.
+Using Oracle VirtualBox, I create virtual machines to gain hands-on experience with Windows Server 2025, including configuring Networking setting, joining Windows 11 Pro to domain controller (Windows Server 2025),setting up Group Policy Objects, DHCP, and DNS servers.
 I also write PowerShell scripts to automate tasks and practice deploying Windows 11 using MECM through PXE network boot.

 As I continue to grow professionally, I am working toward transitioning from a part-time PC Technician role into a full-time IT position while continuing to expand my networking knowledge and studying for my CCNA.